Click here if you wish to cancel your appointment

 Minor Illness Clinics

-The frequency of consultations for minor illnesses places a huge burden on general practice.
-We employ two Advanced Nurse Practitioners who are trained in clinical assessment and are able to prescribe independently to take away some of this burden from the doctors'.
+We have two advanced nurse practitioners as part of our team who are trained in clinical assessment and are able to prescribe independently.
+They are able to see patients with minor illnesses.
 This allows doctors' more time to deal with the ever more complex patients' that are managed in general practice.

 When you contact the surgery to arrange an appointment you will be asked for brief details of your symptoms.
 This is so that the receptionist can offer you an appointment with the most appropriate person.